CNAG-Biomedical-Informatics/cbicall/README.md

 Unit/integration tests are conducted manually by verifying CSV and VCF outputs against established test datasets.

-## Reference genome

-GRCh37 (b37/hs37d5) - GATK-compatible reference genome

-## Capture Kits

-\* For GATK version 3.5: Exome capture is based on Agilent SureSelect.

-\* For GATK version 4.6: Exome and WGS reference is based on the GATK bundle (b37).

 # Common errors and troubleshooting

 Note: For Trio analyses, unique (de novo) variant rates for probands typically should be ~1%, and ~10% for parents.
 Significant deviations may indicate issues.